 Because of his experience and knowledge, Attorney Rish has been admitted to testify as an expert before the Pennsylvania State Board of Medicine regarding the collateral consequences of disciplinary sanctions upon a physician's license.
 Many attorneys whose primary focus is not professional license defense are unaware of the collateral consequences that a state board's disciplinary sanction may have on a health care practitioner's continued ability to practice.
 Similarly, many criminal defense attorneys are unaware of the potential effect a guilty plea or verdict may have on a licensed professional's career.
 It is important to consult with a professional license defense attorney as soon as charges are filed.
 Attorney Rish is available to explain to you and your criminal defense attorney how a guilty plea may affect your professional license and career.

 Attorney Rish is a frequent speaker on issues involving licensing and disciplinary matters.
 He has presented at continuing legal education seminars on the defense of physicians and dentists and spoken to various professional associations regarding licensing and disciplinary matters.
 Attorney Rish is often asked to explain the implications and advantages of the Professional Health Monitoring Program's Voluntary Recovery Program (VRP).

 Please check our reviews and endorsements at Avvo.com: https://www.avvo.com/attorneys/17110-pa-wesley-rish-

 Attorney Rish has extensive experience in the appellate courts.
-He has successfully represented the Commonwealth on numerous occasions.
+He has successfully represented the Commonwealth and his clients on numerous occasions.
 Some of the cases which Attorney Rish has presented to the Commonwealth Court are provided below.